vpavlenko/study-music/research/README.md

 - Are bass lines different for the same genre across different [countries](https://everynoise.com/countries.html)?
 Eg. do Italian metal bassists do the same things which French metal bassists don't do?
 Is "region" a thing in enthropy (perplexity) growth as we zoom out from a single musician to a whole genre?
 - What's the easiest visual way to represent bass line patterns?
 Can we show piano roll bass patterns over [everynoise](https://everynoise.com/)?

-## Classical music

- - MAESTRO
+## Expression in classical piano

+A pianist improvises by controlling velocities and onsets of all notes written out by composer, without changing the order of the notes.
+The actual rendition is a product of:
+- muscle abilities and limitations
+- composer's marks on a music sheet
+- cultural inertia of how should a certain piece sound
+- composer's consistent taste across the pieces
+- composer's approach to this individual piece

+Can we decompose a certain piano rendition onto these axes?

-     - can we visualize the real expressiveness on the score?
+Can we visualize the real expressiveness of a certain recording right on the score?

-     - what are the patterns of expression for certain pieces / composers / styles? what's the easy model to teach the real side of it?
+What are the patterns of expression for certain pieces/composers/styles in terms of volumes/onsets?
+How can we simplify and visualize it?
-     - what are expression fingerprints of certain pianists?

 ## Pan-Western